-Retired, Dean of Ohio University Eastern Campus and Interim Dean of Ohio University Zanesville Campus
+Retired, Dean of Ohio University Eastern Campus and Retired Interim Dean of Ohio University Zanesville Campus

 As the Dean of Ohio University Eastern, Dr. Greenlee served as the chief administrative and academic officer for the campus.
 Dr. Greenlee oversaw a campus of 1100 students, 17 full-time faculty, more than 90 adjunct faculty, and a staff of 27.
 OU Eastern offers 3 associate and 11 bachelor’s degrees.

 As Interim Dean of Ohio University’s Zanesville Campus, Dr. Greenlee oversaw a campus of 2000 students, 50 full-time faculty, more than100 adjunct faculty, and a staff of 50.
 The campus offers 6 associate and 10 bachelor’s degrees.

 Dr. Greenlee has served as the Associate Provost for Appalachian Access and Enrichment Programs with the Office of the Provost.
 Dr. Greenlee has worked in the areas of social work and social work education for over 40 years.

 Dr. Greenlee is an Ohio University dean emeritus, was named an Appalachian Teaching Fellow 2010 as designated by the Appalachian Regional Commission, and has been the recipient of numerous other professional awards.